SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

 on the attack against the immune system.

-Lowe compares this to poking a hibernating bear with a stick: if all you've got is a stick, this is a _bad idea._  But if you have a shotgun loaded for bear, and for some reason you need to kill a bear, then this can work.
+Lowe compares this to poking a hibernating bear with a stick: if all you've got is a stick, this is a _bad idea._  But if you also have a shotgun loaded for bear, and for some reason you need to kill a bear, then this can work.

-And so it is here: we have therapies that work against active HIV, and now we have a PD-1 therapy that (sometimes) turns latent HIV into active HIV where we can fight it.
+And so it is here: we have therapies that work against active HIV, and now we have a PD-1 therapy that (sometimes) turns latent HIV into active HIV, out where we can fight it.

-This discovery hinged on having patients who have both AIDS and a PD-1-appropriate cancer, which is bad luck squared.
+This discovery hinged on having patients who have both AIDS and a PD-1-appropriate cancer simultaneously, which is bad luck squared!
 Let's all be thankful for these afflicted folk who participated in a clinical trial and may have led to a life-saving discovery.

-If this works out, adding a PD-1 inhibitor to the AIDS cocktail of drugs would force the remaining virus out in the open where it can be attacked&hellip; and possibly _cure_ the disease.
+If this works out, adding a PD-1 inhibitor to the AIDS cocktail of drugs would force the remaining virus out in the open where it can be attacked&hellip; and possibly _cure_ the disease, at least up to the amount of viral genes retrotranscribed into the genome.

 So that's 2 good bits on AIDS: prevention and treatment.